 Skip to main content

-This page and its children document the design and implementation of the hardware for Redback-Operations Smart Watch Project.
+This page and its siblings document the hardware for Redback-Operation's Lachesis.

 Background/Objective